 “You work at a brewery- Am I going to like this beer?” – I get asked this question a lot and to be honest until recently I never knew how to answer this question.

 Yes I work at a brewery, but I could tell you more about the fonts and colors of the menu than what was in the glass.
-When we opened LRB we had a great group of people with different different backgrounds and expertise.
+I was that kid who when we got cheap fake IDs was only interested in buying the cheapest booze and couldn’t care less about the taste.
+When we opened LRB we had a great group of people with different backgrounds and expertise.
 My skill set was in communication and information layout.
 So naturally I worked on menu layout, signs, basically anything that had an image on it.
 My favorite part was I got to work with one of my BFFs who does all the social and between the two of us there is a lot of design and communication needs at a brewery.
-After five years our list of “to do” is still long and growing. — “Great, BUT will I like this beer?”
+After five years our list of “to do” is still long and growing. – “Great, BUT will I like this beer?”

 First step was to figure out where to begin.
 At the Craft Brewers Conference in Nashville last April we discussed the need for more “beer” training and looked to the Cicerone Certification Program.
 A Cicerone is a beer sommelier, and to be a Cicerone you specialize in the service and knowledge of beer.
 There are four levels of Cicerone and it became our goal that everyone at LRB become a Certified Beer Server (1st Level).
 Not only would we all have a knowledge of how to handle beer but we could have a dialogue between us and our guests to talk about beer styles and flavors.
 We started beer knowledge gatherings last Summer.
 By Fall, everyone in the Front of the House (21+) took the exam, passed, and became a Cicerone Certified Beer Server.
-We have continued our beer education gatherings for LRB staff and we started offering a Beer 101 Examination Class for our guests.
+We all liked to think that we were experts coming into this exam because of the fact we were all over the age of 21 and had some experience when it came to beer.
+But I do have to say that some people looked like they used a fake ID, after looking for the best fake id websites, to qualify for the exam.
+They just looked so young to be 21, but that could be because I look considerably older than some of them.
+I hate to say it, but I think it’s true.
+Anyway, we continued our beer education gatherings for LRB staff and we started offering a Beer 101 Examination Class for our guests.

 So now when I get asked, “Am I going to like this beer?”
 I say, “Well, let’s talk about it.”